RadhikaPaperflite/bitbucket-github/README.md

-# bitbucket-github
-migrate repo from bitbucket to github
+# Migrating repository from BitBucket to GitHub

-      First of all, choose one repository which want to migrate bitbucket to github,

-      And then make sure all necessary data is in the repository.
+Select BitBucket repository and make sure committed all the changes.

-      Next, we want to clone the choosen repository in local,using the --mirror parameter. follow the below comment to clone repository from bitbucket.
+1. Clone the BitBucket repository.

-          //git clone --mirror <Bitbucket_repo_address>//
+    git clone --mirror <Bitbucket_repo_address

-      Now we got a repository in local.
+2. Create a repository in GitHub

-      Now we have the bitbucket repository,next we need to replace the remote origin address so follow the below mentioned comment to replace the remote address

-      In github, copy the URL and paste it in below comment.
+3. change remote origin address

-          //git remote add origin <GitHub_repo_address>//
+   git remote add origin <GitHub_repo_address>

-      Neccessary to know we have all the branches in local mechine.so, run the below comment

-          //git branch//

-      So we have one last thing to do, which is syncing the local copy with the new target repository address in GitHub.
+4. List and confirm all the branches

+5. Finally push changes into GitHub repository

-          //git push --mirror//
+   git push --mirror

-      After completing all the steps, now check the result in GitHub.
-      In this case, we have got the bitbucket repository in github.